nielssorensen/OpenEmu-wiki/Display-Mode.md

 Some cores support the ability to change different display options.
-This option is accessed by mapping "Display Mode" to a Keyboard / Controller button in Preferences > Controls.
+This option is accessed by mapping "Display Mode" to a Keyboard/Controller button in Preferences > Controls.
 Currently, only three systems support Display Mode:

 ### NES